-On April 3, 2018, Mathical Book Prize selection committee co-chair Dr. Jordan Ellenberg (University of Wisconsin–Madison) and prize coordinator Kirsten Bohl (Mathematical Sciences Research Institute) were interviewed by Education Talk Radio Pre K-20.
+On March 12, 2019, Mathical Book Prize selection committee co-chair Dr. Jordan Ellenberg (University of Wisconsin–Madison) and prize coordinator Kirsten Bohl (Mathematical Sciences Research Institute) were interviewed once again by Education Talk Radio Pre K-20.
 You can listen to the interview online!
 Listen: Education Talk Radio Pre K-20 on The Mathical Book Prize

-The 2018 Mathical Media Kit is now available to spread the word about the winning prize titles!
+The 2019 Mathical Media Kit is now available to spread the word about the winning prize titles!
 You can find the Mathical press release, sample promotional content for newsletters and social media (#mathicalbooks), and the complete 2015-2019 Mathical book list to print or share.
 Download a list of all Mathical winning titles, 2015-2019 (PDF) Download the […]